|

 to save the life of your loved one, not to make a buck from a malpractice

-control in that you have to act before the event takes place.
-But if we push
+somewhat like birth control in that you have to act before the event takes

-the analogy, we realize a grim truth: there is no such thing as a
+place.
+But if we push the analogy, we realize a grim truth: there is no such

-about vitamin C IVs.
-For this, there is absolutely no alternative to reading
+abort a funeral.
+9. Know the facts about vitamin C IVs.
+For this, there is absolutely no

 I am not really all that interested in vitamins.
 I am, however, extremely